zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Importing.md

 ## Importing transactions

-Transaction imports allow you to:

-- Import single or multiple transactions and their lines
-- Select the appropriate module and submodule
-- Optionally enable auto-generation of document numbers
+Transaction imports allow you to import single or multiple transactions and their lines.
+You can select the appropriate module and submodule for each import.
+For transactions that do not have exisitng document numbers, you can enable auto-generation of document numbers.

-Simply follow the same importing process as detailed above.
+Importing transactions follows the same importing process detailed above.
+There are additional requirements when importing multi-line transactions or updating existing transactions.
+These are detailed in the following sections.

 ### Creating multi-line transactions